Titelski Breg: Biodiversity

 Historically, successive botanical surveys (1896–1990) and literature compilations (1972–2022) recorded 672 vascular plant taxa in the reserve.
 Fieldwork, conducted between October 2022 and October 2023, across 11 priority localities documented 24 taxa new to Titelski Breg—comprising 18 species, five subspecies and one variety—including both native forbs and grasses and four invasive aliens: Ailanthus altissima, Ipomoea purpurea, Solanum nigrum subsp. schultesii and Symphyotrichum lanceolatum.
 The grassland matrix is dominated by Pannonian loess steppe (EU Habitats Directive code 6250), which supports several relic species of conservation concern—such as Adonis vernalis, Crocus variegatus, and Sternbergia colchiciflora—some of which are listed under CITES or Annex II of the Habitats Directive but have not been observed locally for decades.
 Forest fragments, marshes and reedbeds occur in minor proportion.
 Continued monitoring and targeted management are essential to safeguard the reserve's floristic biodiversity and associated ecosystem services.

 Visitor access and sustainable tourism

-Titelski Breg is not only botanically and geologically important but is also a growing sustainable‑tourism destination.
+Titelski Breg is botanically and geologically important and is a sustainable‑tourism destination.
 The 496 ha reserve sits within an 8643 ha buffer zone and is classified as IUCN Category IV, making it both a strict nature reserve and a managed habitat/visitor area.
-Its good road connections to Serbia's major cities—and proximity to Hungary and Romania—mean it attracts substantial domestic and international visitation.
+Its road connections to Serbia's major cities—and proximity to Hungary and Romania—attract domestic and international visitation.